andreeabirca/shareboard/README.md

 # shareboard

-A simple shareboard page,where you can register and log in and share some posts.
+A simple shareboard page created with PHP Vanilla, where you can register and log in and share some posts.
 You cand share posts only if you are logged in.

 Database name "shareboard".